skyfox69/jsapi/README.md

 - [api_operation](#defining-api-operations) - Defines a single API operation.
 - [api_parameter](#defining-reusable-parameters) - Defines a reusable parameter.
+- [api_response_body](#defining-reusable-request-bodies) - Defines a reusable request body.
 - [api_response](#defining-reusable-responses) - Defines a reusable response.
 - [api_schema](#defining-reusable-schemas) - Defines a reusable schema.
 - [api_rescue_from](#defining-rescue-handlers) - Defines a rescue handler.
 - api_include - Includes API definitions from other classes.

 These methods can be integrated into a controller class by inheriting from `Jsapi::Controller::Base` or including `Jsapi::DSL`.
 The `Jsapi::DSL` module can also be included in any other class.

 API components can also be defined inside an `api_definitions` block, for example:

 ```ruby
 api_definitions do